 - Commercial trucking accidents

-These are just a few of the most common ways Kentucky residents have suffered at the hands of another.
-If you’ve been involved in any of the previously mentioned accidents or if you were injured in another way but still aren’t sure whether you should seek compensation for your losses, reach out to our office for more information.
+These are just a few of the ways Kentucky residents have suffered at someone else’s hands.
+Have you been in any of these accidents or injured in some other way?
+Still aren’t sure whether you should sue for your losses?
+Reach out to our office for more info.

-Liability refers to the individual or entity that is to blame for the cause of the injuries you sustained, whether that be directly or indirectly.
-Your Kentucky injury claim can only be successful in court if your lawyer is able to establish that the party named in your claim is at fault, based on a preponderance of the evidence.
+Liability refers to the individual or entity that is to blame for the cause of the injuries you sustained.
+The fault can be direct or indirect.
+Your Kentucky injury claim can only be successful in court if your lawyer is able to establish that the party named in your claim is at fault, based on evidence.

 - Nurses aides